 Each surveyor in our company carries a drain kit.

 As an additional assurance and where access permits, we undertake “Look See” CCTV Drain Scans with ISVA Intermediate and Building Surveys.
-The footage is recorded onto CD and sent with reports.
-If defects are noted then we can send the footage to a local drainage contractor for comment at no additional cost.
+The footage is recorded onto disc and sent with reports.

 It should be noted that drains are often neglected and when they fail repairs can be very expensive and disruptive.
 Furthermore, if left unrepaired then defective drains can cause building movement.